aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q3
-### ✍Exploring JSX and its advantages in React development
+### 💥 Exploring JSX and its advantages in React development

 <div align="right">